 Welcome to Chester Public Library!
 We know it’s not always convenient, or even possible for you to get to the library, so this page provides information about and access to library resources whenever you want them.
 Here you’ll find links to library resources, the card catalog, program news, and to your personal library account.
 You’ll need a current Chester Library card to access many of the resources.
 We hope this is helpful to you.

 To search the library catalog, click here.
 To renew materials, click here.
 You’ll need your library card barcode number and password to log in.
 First time user?
 Your Username is the 14-digit barcode number from your library card and your temporary password is “userpass” (without the quotes).
-To download ebooks and audio books, click this link to Overdrive , or this one, to iCONN.
+To download ebooks. audio books, and emagazines, click this link to Overdrive , or this one, to researchIT CT.

 Upcoming Programs and Events

 Here’s what’s up this summer:

 FOR KIDS: On Your Mark, Get Set, READ.

 Monday Stories and Crafts, 10:30 a.m., for Pre-K to 2nd Grade

 August 1 Bugs, Bugs , and More Bugs